Employment at Sem

 - Work requires considerable physical effort or manual dexterity

-- Organized, focused, and able to follow detailed instructions
+- Must be organized, focus, and able to follow detailed instructions

-- Qualification as a police officer, security guard, or has served in the military
+- Qualification as a police officer or security guard, or has served in the military

-- Prior experience for at least three years as a police officer/security/military employee is preferred
+- Recent or current experience for at least three years as a police officer/security/military employee is required

 - Act 235 certification